 If either of the applicants has been previously married and divorced, a copy of the final divorce decree must be provided for the court's inspection.
 Make certain that it is the final divorce decree, not the agreement.
 The final divorce decree must be dated and signed by a judge.
 If either of the applicants has been married previously and the marriage was dissolved by death, please provide the death certificate.
 Both applicants must know their parents' full names and birthplaces.
 Full name for mother is her maiden (birth) last name.
 "Birthplace" means the city or county and state where each parent was born.

 Application Submission InformationThe Application for Marriage License and the Application Supplement - Marriage Report may be typed or neatly printed in black ink.
 These forms must be neat and legible or they will not be accepted.
 Both forms must be turned in to the Probate Court.
 The marriage license is issued at the time of the application unless a problem arises.
 Probate Court processing typically takes 10-30 minutes, depending on the number of people waiting for assistance.
 After the license is issued, there is no waiting period before the wedding ceremony can take place.
 The marriage license is valid for up to six months after the date of issuance.
 The marriage license authorizes the officiant to perform the ceremony; the marriage certificate certifies that you are legally married.
-We will need a permanent address to which the marriage certificate will be mailed after your marriage information is recorded.
+As part of the application process we will have you complete a return envelope with a permanent address to which the marriage certificate will be mailed after your marriage information is recorded.